MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-in-teams.md

 ---
-title: Create Share-in-Teams button
+title: Share-in-Teams
-description: Learn to add the Share in Teams embedded button on your website, with a website preview, using Code samples ms.topic: reference ms.localizationpriority: medium
+description: Learn to add the Share in Teams embedded button on your personal app or tab ms.topic: reference ms.localizationpriority: medium
 keywords: Share Teams Share-in-Teams
 ---
 # Share-in-Teams

-Share-in-Teams is used to share the content from a personal app or tab to other user in Teams, you can also add this button to the personal app or tab.
+Share-in-Teams is used to share the content from your personal app or tab to other user in Teams, you can also add this button to the personal app or tab.

 When you select Share-in-Teams button, it launches the Share-in-Teams experience in a pop-up window.
 This button allows you to share a link to the other user through a chat or channel in Teams, it also allows you to add notes.